 However, there are challenges to face in digital customer journeys.
 Let’s discuss the key ones.

 Imagine an individual reaches out to you via Instagram to ask whether your online product can solve their problem.
 You confirm that and send them to your website to create a profile.
 They have trouble signing up, so contact your support team via live chat for assistance.
-Then, they must confirm their email address but never get a confirmation email.
+Then, they must confirm their email address, but they never get a confirmation email.
 So, they contact your support agents again.
 When this issue is solved, they buy a subscription.

 Some product features are unclear, so the customer asks your support team for a demo session.
 Your next move is to introduce them to your customer success team, which will organize the session.
 How many channels have you counted yet?
 Many of them.
 And that’s only the first stage of this digital journey.
 More interactions and channels will be involved with each new stage.

 Omnichannel interactions pose another challenge: efficient data integration.
 Not many businesses can boast of seeing a full picture of their customers’ journeys.
-The problem is that customer data sits in different places like CRM and ERP software, web analytics tools, social media, survey platforms, etc. Integrating this data takes time and resources.
+The problem is that customer data sits in different places, like CRM and ERP software, web analytics tools, social media, survey platforms, etc. Integrating this data takes time and resources.
 However, if it's not in one central spot, getting a full picture is tough.

 Of course, you could try to find the necessary customer data by looking for it in every source you have.
 Chances are that you won’t be able to access each of these sources or even know about some of them.